 These terms are explained in detail in Section 5.
-For example, the tolerable standard and overcrowding have specific legal definitions (see Appendix 2).

-In addition to these groups, we also recognise that policy should address other needs if it is to be effective.
-The housing needs and requests that we take into account in the letting process are detailed in Section 5.
+In addition to these groups, the Council also recognises that the policy should address other needs if it is to be effective.
+The housing needs and requests that the Council takes into account in the letting process are detailed in Section 5.

-3.4.
-Allocating Houses
+3.4 Allocating Houses

-We take no account of the following issues when letting houses:
+The Council takes no account of the following issues when letting houses:

-- length of time applicants have lived in the East Dunbartonshire Council area - any housing debt that is not owed by applicants, for example, rent arrears or repair charges - housing debt that has since been paid - non-housing debt such as council tax owed either by applicants or another household member - applicants' age unless we have designed or specifically adapted the houses for people of a specific age, for example, sheltered housing; or - applicants' income or any property that they own, including income of household members
+- length of time applicants have lived in the Council area - any housing debt that is attributable to the tenancy of a house of - which the applicant is not, and was not when the liability accrued, the tenant, for example rent arrears or repair charges - housing debt that has since been paid - non-housing debt such as council tax owed either by applicants or another household member - applicants' age unless the Council has designed or specifically adapted the houses for people of a specific age, for example, sheltered housing; - applicants' income or any property that they own, including income of household members

-We take no account of rent arrears that are less than one month's rent when allocating houses.
-In such cases, however, we would make a reasonable repayment arrangement to clear the arrears in line with our arrears policy.
+The Council takes no account of rent arrears that are less than one month's rent when allocating houses.
+In such cases, however, the Council would make a reasonable repayment arrangement to clear the arrears in line with the arrears policy.